Code-Institute-Submissions/CI_MS2/README.md

 **First Visitor Goals**

 * First time visitors want to understand what the service offers, as well as where and when.
-* First time visitors want to easily find the information they need, such as restaurant locations and opening times.
+* First time visitors want to easily find the information they need, such as restaurant locations.
+* First time visitors want to know what the quality of the service is like.

 **Returning Visitor Goals**

+* Returning visitors want to check the current menu.
+* Returning visitors want to check information such as opening times and telephone numbers.
-* Returning visitors want to check the current menu, make new bookings or leave feedback.
+* Returning visitors want to make reservations and leave feedback.

 ** **